 About this page

-As part of our strategy to double the number of people cycling by the year 2020 we have identified five priorities that need to be addressed by State and local governments, employers and the entire cycling community.
-These five priorities will be the focus of our campaigning and advocacy work in 2014 and beyond.
+As part of our strategy to double the number of people cycling by the year 2020 we have identified five priorities that need to be addressed by State and local governments, employers and the entire bike riding community.
+These five priorities will be the focus of our campaigning and advocacy work.
 MORE>>